Alliance100/Reservation-System/README.md

-# Integrated Reservation System
+# EcoTravel Reservation Platform

-This is a reservation platform that brings several travel products into one application.
-Customers can search, compare, and reserve different types of travel options like hotels, buses, tours, and flights.
+This is a modern reservation platform that brings several travel products into one beautiful, eco-friendly application.
+Customers can search, compare, and reserve different types of sustainable travel options like eco hotels, EV buses, nature tours, and green flights.

 ## Technology Stack

 The project is built using a modern JavaScript stack:
-- Frontend: Next.js with Tailwind CSS for styling.
+- Frontend: Next.js with Tailwind CSS for styling (EcoTravel brand theme).
 - Backend: Node.js and Express.
 - Database: MongoDB.
 - Authentication: JWT and bcrypt.

 ## Current Progress

 We are building this project in phases.
-So far, we have completed the first two milestones:
+So far, we have completed the following milestones:

 Milestone 1: Foundation
 We set up the project structure, separating the frontend and backend.
 We also implemented a complete authentication system with registration and login, including role-based access control for customers, suppliers, and admins.
 The frontend now has a layout with navigation and secure session handling.